NEWS AND UPDATES FROM GREEN AT QUEEN'S

 Plastic Free July is a global movement that helps millions of people be part of the solution to plastic pollution – so we can have cleaner streets, oceans, and beautiful communities.

 Would you like to take part in Plastic Free July?
 Find out what you can do to refuse single-use plastics here.

 QUB School of Planning have created a lecture series exploring how we can re-imagine cities to be more inclusive, green and liveable.

-For further information, including how to register, please click here.
+Lectures are continuing to take place and you can find out further information, including how to register, here.